Read me

 And you find the perfect woman right in front of you… Yet she’s completely out of reach.

-Arthur delivers his pearls of wisdom that Jim should stop thinking in terms of the imagined future and rather to fulfill it presently: to think in terms that the grass is, in fact, is always greener on this very site where he is now.
-For all that, even Jim’s claim that he was not supposed to find himself in such status is no more than a misjudging.
-Once Jim has modernized his acceptance, he understands that every moment of his life, each fails and wins, has shaped his path to the Avalon and to live next to Aurora.
-He was self-frustrated with a thought on the senior passing away on a ship in space, yet he would probably die as a mediocrity within Homsted, as a former mechanic with a lifetime duty to serve people, who had the money for the ticket and a grand breakfast from the machine.
+Arthur delivers his pearls of wisdom that Jim should stop thinking in terms of the imagined future and rather fulfill it presently: to think in terms that the grass is always greener on this very site where he is now.
+For all that, even Jim’s claim that he was not supposed to find himself in such a status is no more than a misjudgment.
+Once Jim has modernized his acceptance, he understands that every moment of his life, each failing and winning, has shaped his path to Avalon and to live next to Aurora.
+He was self-frustrated with the thought of the senior passing away on a ship in space, yet he would probably die as a mediocrity within Homsted, as a former mechanic with a lifetime duty to serve people who had the money for the ticket and a grand breakfast from the machine.
 We can now perceive the ‘lost in space’ catchword (at the beginning of the story) as a metaphor, as Jim had lost himself years before a space journey.
-Aurora fills him with a new and proven sense to live.
-She needs him, he loves her, he wants to build a house for her, which he would indeed accomplish within the epilogue.
+Aurora fills him with a new and proven sense of life.
+She needs him, he loves her, and he wants to build a house for her, which he would indeed accomplish within the epilogue.

 I wish we’d have met in 90 years.
 I’d have built you a house.